Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Mathematical Preliminaries

 Given a finite 2-group $\cG$, there is also a fusion 2-category $\mathbf{2Rep}(\cG)$ of 2-representations of $\cG$, i.e.\ 2-functors from $\mathrm{B}\mathcal{G}$ to $\textbf{2}\Vect$.
 The underlying 2-category was extensively studied in \cite{El}.
 On the other hand, there is yet no general description of its fusion rules.
-If $\cG = G$ is a finite group, then it follows from \cite{D2} that there is an equivalence of symmetric fusion 2-categories between $\mathbf{2Rep}$ and $\mathbf{Mod}(\mathbf{Rep}(G))$, the fusion 2-category of finite semisimple $\mathbf{Rep}(G)$-module 1-categories.
+If $\cG = G[0]$ is a finite group, then it was shown in \cite{D2} that there is an equivalence of symmetric fusion 2-categories between $\mathbf{2Rep}(G)$ and $\mathbf{Mod}(\mathbf{Rep}(G))$, the fusion 2-category of finite semisimple $\mathbf{Rep}(G)$-module 1-categories.